karask/satoshi-paper/markdown/bitcoin.md

 payments to be sent directly from one party to another without going through a financial institution.
 Digital signatures provide part of the solution, but the main benefits are lost if a trusted third party is still required to prevent double-spending.
-We propose a solution to the double-spendmg problem usmg a peer-to-peer network.
+We propose a solution to the double-spending problem using a peer-to-peer network.
-The network timestamps transactions by hashmg them into an ongomg chain of hash-based proof-of-work, forming a record that cannot be changed without redomg the proof-of-work.
+The network timestamps transactions by hashing them into an ongoing chain of hash-based proof-of-work, forming a record that cannot be changed without redoing the proof-of-work.
 The longest chain not only serves as proof of the sequence of events witnessed, but proof that it came from the largest pool of CPU power.
-As long as a majority of CPU power is controlled by nodes that are not cooperatmg to attack the network, they'11 generate the longest cham and outpace attackers.
+As long as a majority of CPU power is controlled by nodes that are not cooperating to attack the network, they'll generate the longest chain and outpace attackers.
 The network itself requires minimal structure.
-Messages are broadcast on a best effort basis, and nodes can leave and rejoin the network at will, accepting the longest proof-of-work chain as proof of what happened while they were gone.
+Messages are broadcast on a best effort basis, and nodes can leave and rejoin the network at will, accepting the longest proof-of-work chain as proof of what happened while they were gone

 ## Introduction
 Commerce on the Internet has come to rely almost exclusively on financial institutions serving as